Part 1: the timeline

 Kopeke was writing the record of the ultimate battle, the fight between Mata Nui and Teridax, on the new wall of History.
 He paused to take a break.
 This had been quite a battle, and it was going to take a while to Chronicle.
 But this was Kopeke’s job, and he would do it.

 Kopeke glanced off toward the nearby jungle just in time to see a shadow dart among the trees.
 Curious, Kopeke got up and went to check it out.
 He glanced around, looking for what he had seen.
-He turned around to see a blue Toa running toward him.
+He turned around to see a ball of red light flying towards him.

 Then, suddenly, he wasn’t in the woods anymore.
 He was surrounded by blue.
 Everything he saw was blue, with the exception of the three Ko-Matoran who were also there.
 Kopeke instantly recognized Matoro, thought the other two were unfamiliar to him.